What is public scholarship?

 Redistricting Litigation

-I was retained by the ACLU in 2021 to analyze South Carolina’s redrawn state and federal congressional districts in a racial gerrymandering lawsuit (South Carolina NAACP v.
+I was retained by the ACLU from 2021-2022 to analyze South Carolina’s redrawn legislative and congressional districts in a racial gerrymandering lawsuit (South Carolina NAACP v.
 Alexander).
 I authored three reports, provided deposition testimony, and testified at trial as a qualified expert.
-My analysis focused on the racial composition of the precincts moved between districts during redistricting.
-Plaintiffs secured a settlement prior to trial in the state phase, winning an agreement from lawmakers to redraw several districts.
-A summary is available here and here.
-In the federal phase, the court ruled for the plaintiffs, ordering the state to redraw the first district.
+Plaintiffs secured a settlement prior to trial in the state legislative phase, winning an agreement that redrew several districts.
+A summary is available here.
+In the congressional phase, the district court ruled for the plaintiffs, ordering the state to redraw the 1st district.
 A copy of the findings of fact and conclusions of law is here.
+In 2024 the US Supreme Court overturned the decision.

 Needs Assessment